PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 - Was able to reproduce this at a later time

-* DONE: prison should "scan" offline players upon startup and auto add anyone not already hooked up.
-This will help reduce a lot of questions and make the first experience with prison smoother....

-* DONE: Bug: placeholders are not working correctly when player is offline...
-  - Example with the bar graph placeholders.

 * Add optional block counts to level up.
 So if money and block counts are used, then both have to be satisfied.
 If only one, then only one of those would be used.
-- Count only the block mined and not the results of fortune.
+- DONE: Count only the block mined and not the results of fortune.
 It will be easier to control how much mining a player does by ruling out the results of fortune... after all, it's "Blocks Broken" and not "Blocks Received".

 - Virtual Inventory Items from mining...
 With the player object, not only keep track of blocks mined, but have a virtual inventory to track what they have collected.